IN THIS ARTICLE

 UX vs. UI: Tools

-Here are lists of popular UX vs. UI tools that you’ll often see used in the industry.
-Look out for these pieces of software in the course descriptions of online bootcamps for UX and UI design, because knowing how to use prototyping tools and other industry tools is imperative for any UX or UI designer.
+Here are lists of popular UX tools vs. UI tools that you’ll often see used in the industry.
+Look out for these pieces of software in the course descriptions of online bootcamps for UX and UI design, because knowing how to use prototyping tools and other industry tools are imperative for any UX or UI designer.

 Popular UX Tools